mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

   * `cd /home/ubuntu/wireguard/config`
   *   assign one of the PR for yourself and use the same from the PC to connect to the server.

-      * create `assigned.txt` file to assign the keep track of peer files allocated and update everytime some peer is allocated to someone.
+      * create `assigned.txt` file to assign the keep track of peer files allocated and update every time some peer is allocated to someone.

       ```
       peer1 :   peername